legout/Machine_Learning_AZ/Notes.md

 #### R

 Many libraries are selected/imported by default in RStudio.
-If not, you have to import them using the `library` function
+If not, you have to import them using the `library` function.

 ```R
 library(ggplot2) # Importing ggplot2